-RIDER’s vision is a world in which everyone is resilient to disaster.
+RIDER’s vision is a world in which all communities thrive in the face of hazards.

 The RIDER Center promotes all-inclusive and equitable disaster resilience for vulnerable populations.
 RIDER leverages technology, data, and multidisciplinary research with a deep understanding of how the unique conditions of each community’s physical and social dynamics, available infrastructure, and land use affect resilience.
 Found at the nexus of engineering, science, and communities, RIDER’s solutions empower under-served communities with new tools, training, and enhanced partnerships between public, private, non-profit, and academic stakeholders.
 Improving disaster resilience will protect our vulnerable populations, save billions, and better our society as a whole; RIDER is leading that work.